helloworld3003/Desktop-Snake-Game/README.md

 https://github.com/user-attachments/assets/174f84a1-ccaf-4fec-8917-75a5817e8738

 **📸 Peace of Mind Feature:** Don't worry about losing your carefully arranged desktop layout!
-Before the game auto-arranges anything, it automatically takes a screenshot of your screen and saves it right to your Desktop as `orignal_desktop_time.png` so you can easily restore your layout later.
+Before the game auto-arranges anything, it automatically saves the desktop layout.
+At the end it automatically arranges to your original layout.

 ## ⚠️ Assumptions & Requirements
 Because this game interacts directly with your OS GUI, it requires a specific environment to run correctly:
 * **Operating System:** Windows
-* **Display Resolution:** Any(Automatically detects and adjusts)
-* **Icon Settings:** Medium Icons, Auto-arrange disabled during gameplay, Align to grid.
 * **Settings:** "Drag to share" or "Single-click to open an item" must be turned OFF in Windows settings.
 Rainmeter is not running.

 ## 🎮 How to Play (For Gamers)